genterist/openMRS-Security/3-Analysis/3-Fuzz-1-LoginPage-Injection.md

 # Fuzz -1- LOGIN PAGE INJECTION
 ### Priority : HIGH
-### Test status : PASSED
+### Test status : FAILED
 `DESIGNER : TAM N NGUYEN` <br/>
 `EXECUTED BY : TAM N NGUYEN` <br/>
-`UPDATED ON : 20SEP17` <br/>
+`UPDATED ON : 20OCT17` <br/>
-`EXECUTED ON : 20SEP17` <br/>
+`EXECUTED ON : 20OCT17` <br/>

 ### * Description
 #### Name of module : OpenMRS login
 + Page location : http://localhost:8081/openmrs-standalone/login.htm
 + Fuzz string : username=admin&password=<<fuzz data>>&sessionLocation=2&redirectUrl=
 + Fuzz data : jbrofuzz pre-installed rules in OWASP scanner Fuzzer will deploy 199 injection attack strings on the variable "password" in form of POST requests.
-Server HttpResponses will be analyzed to decided if the attacks were successful or not.
+Server HttpResponses will be analyzed and be decided if the attacks were successful or not.

 ### * Precondition